e3zine.com interviewed Joerg Landwehr, CEO Basis Technologies, about DevOps and new ALM (Application Lifecycle Management).

 Can you explain DevOps with very few words to an existing SAP customers?

-Jörg Landwehr: DevOps is a software development and deployment methodology that aims to make IT more responsive to business needs by connecting development and operations more closely.
+Joerg Landwehr: DevOps is a software development and deployment methodology that aims to make IT more responsive to business needs by connecting development and operations more closely.
 It enables software changes to be delivered more quickly and safely, increasing their relevance to the business so that they provide greater value.

 What are the historical roots of DevOps?

 DevOps has traditionally been seen as most relevant to customer-facing ‘systems of engagement’ like web interfaces and mobile apps, where fast, frequent change has become expected.
 There is now a growing desire for enterprise applications such as SAP to change at the same pace, often to enable critical customer-facing functionality.
 Our suite of DevOps tools allow rapid change to be delivered safely within SAP systems.
 Extensive process automation and change analysis functions minimise risk so that value can be unlocked much more quickly.

 Who can use DevOps today?
 Where can you learn it?

 This may be because changes in culture, organization and tooling are all required – and are in fact fundamental – for the full benefits of a DevOps approach to be felt.
 There are many local events and online resources that can help users to learn more about DevOps, with numerous high-profile practitioners such as NetFlix, Facebook and Amazon sharing their experiences online.

 Is DevOps a general guide to action or more a toolbox?

 Some can be enabled by tooling – through the collaboration and automation features of Basis Technologies’ Transport Expresso software, for example – whilst others require more organisational and cultural change.
 DevOps is not an all-or-nothing deal.
 Organizations can choose to adopt a selection of aspects on their journey from ALM towards faster, safer software delivery: it’s likely that all will introduce tangible benefits.

 Can you explain with an example , which is better concretely with DevOps?

 Online retailing platform Etsy, for example, uses DevOps to enable deployment of more than 60 updates per day, whilst Netflix employs a ‘simian army’ of automated test tools to reduce customer downtime by constantly testing the robustness of its online video streaming service.
 DevOps makes IT, including SAP systems, able to change at the speed of the rest of the business – a fundamental requirement in a time of ‘digital transformation’.

 You offer a DevOps Suite for SAP.
 What does the existing SAP customers get in concrete terms?

 Landwehr: At Basis Technologies we offer a suite of tools that enable businesses to evolve to an agile model based on the principles of DevOps.
 We enable quick, safe delivery of SAP changes, as soon as they are ready.
 The ability to back out those changes and restore the previous system state minimises risk even further.

 What are the advantages and opportunities, a SAP users realize with their DevOps Suite for SAP?

 Landwehr: Our DevOps tools enable faster, safer delivery of SAP application changes, to bring those applications into line with the increasing demands of businesses.
 Unplanned production outages can be cut massively due to a reduction in both risk and errors, whilst automation of the development lifecycle reduce costs and frees up valuable human resources to work on other projects.

 What are the costs and training costs for the DevOps Suite for SAP?

 A typical implementation takes between two and six weeks.
 Installation and configuration of the software is quick and simple, and can normally be done in a few days.
 Our tools can be administered and maintained by non-specialist in-house teams after minimal training.
 User adoption is typically very fast, with only a two-hour training session required.

-Can DevOps apply to the ABAP development?
+Can DevOps apply to the Abap development?

 Development is therefore more likely to be achieved in fewer cycles, which can bring significant cost savings.
 To really get the most out of DevOps, automated unit testing can be adopted.
 Though such test-driven development requires a change in the way applications are designed and built, it can reap significant benefits with regard to the future support, extension and maintainability of applications.
 Our tools can be configured to automatically execute unit tests so issues can be identified before they leave development.